Rare Stradivari viola fails to sell in sealed-bid auction

-NEW YORK A rare Stradivari viola, considered to be one of the finest musical instruments in the world, failed to sell in a sealed bid auction with a minimum bid of $45 million, Sotheby's said on Wednesday.
+NEW YORK A rare Stradivari viola, considered to be one of the finest musical instruments in the world, failed to sell in a sealed bid auction with a minimum bid of $45 million (£26.5 million), Sotheby's said on Wednesday.

 The "Macdonald" viola, which was made by the famous Italian artisan Antonio Stradivari in 1719, is one of only two still privately owned, and was last on the market 50 years ago.